IV Basic Procedures Course

 Exam

-NaturoMedic.org’s courses are all designed to give maximum amount of information in a most effective way and to get the practitioner safely using the information with hands on experience as soon as possible.
+NaturoMedic.org’s courses are all designed to effectively give a maximum amount of content and to aid the practitioner in safely using the information with hands on experience as soon as possible.

 Comprehensive class notes